Jerick McKinnon: 2015 season

 In 2015, McKinnon led the team for the second straight season in yards per carry with a 5.2 average and logged a career-high three total touchdowns.
-In the Vikings' 38–17 win over the Chicago Bears in Week 15, which was McKinnon's 25th game as a pro, he stepped in after Peterson left the game due to an injury and responded with seven carries for ten yards and a career-high four receptions for 76 yards, including his first NFL touchdown on a 17-yard reception.
-McKinnon had his first career multi-touchdown game against the New York Giants the following week, rushing for a seven-yard touchdown and a career-long 68-yard touchdown to solidify a playoff-clinching win for the Vikings.
-In Week 17, he caught a team-leading 3 passes for 33 yards, had 4 rushes for 15 yards, recorded one special teams tackle and returned one kick for 24 yards to help the Vikings clinch the NFC North title in the regular-season finale against the Green Bay Packers on January 3, 2016.
-Overall, he finished the 2015 season with 271 rushing yards, two rushing touchdowns, 173 receiving yards, and a receiving touchdown.
-In the Wild Card Round against the Seattle Seahawks, he finished with seven rushing yards and had three receptions for 22 yards in a narrow 10–9 loss.
+During a Week 15 38–17 victory over the Chicago Bears, which was McKinnon's 25th game as a pro, he stepped in after Peterson left the game due to an injury and responded with seven carries for 10 yards and a career-high four receptions for 76 yards, including his first NFL touchdown on a 17-yard reception.
+McKinnon had his first career multi-touchdown game against the New York Giants the following week, rushing for a seven-yard touchdown and a career-long 68-yard touchdown to solidify a playoff-clinching 49–17 victory for the Vikings.
+In the regular season finale against the Green Bay Packers, McKinnon had a team-leading three receptions for 33 yards, four carries for 15 yards, a special teams tackle, and returned a kick for 24 yards as the Vikings clinched the NFC North with a 20–13 road victory.

+McKinnon finished his second professional season with 52 carries for 271 yards and two touchdowns to go along with 21 receptions for 173 yards and a touchdown in 16 games and no starts.
+During the Wild Card Round against the Seattle Seahawks, he had two carries for seven yards and three receptions for 22 yards in the narrow 10–9 loss.